The Top 19 Essential Legal Documents for Startups in 2024

 Let’s say, for instance, one of your co-founders created software before you developed your startup.
 Without a formal contract transferring the copyright to your company, the individual will own the software even if they co-founded the company.

 The same applies to a freelancer who creates intellectual property for you.
-This may lead to legal issues in case the freelancer refuses to sign the copyright, or if potential investors ask to see the evidence that your company owns the intellectual property.
+This may lead to legal issues in case the freelancer refuses to sign over the copyright, or if a potential investor asks to see the evidence that your company owns the intellectual property.

 This is why an intellectual property assignment agreement is considered one of the key legal documents for startups.